domstasiulionis/Crypto-Dashboard/README.md

 # Firebase
 You will need to use your own firebase account for the user auth and database.

-It is recommended that you add your API key and and firebase keys in a .env file and add it to .gitignore file for privacy reasons - which is what was done in this project.
+It is recommended that you add your API key and and firebase keys in a .env file.
+Add .env to .gitignore for privacy reasons - which is what was done in this project.

 # Start the project
 npm start # or yarn start